informalsystems/hermes/guide/src/tutorials.md

 # Tutorials

-In this section we can find some tutorials in order to learn some common uses for the relayer.
+This section includes tutorials for some common relayer uses cases.

 ## Basic tutorials